jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/ancillaries.nml.rst

       :type: character
       :default: None

-      The file (or list of files) from which to read river routing & overbank inundation properties.
+      The file (or list of files) from which to read the river routing & overbank inundation properties.

       If :nml:mem:`read_list` is TRUE, this is the file from which to read the list of file names; one per line for each of :nml:mem:`nvars` variables.
 The file names cannot use :doc:`variable name templating </input/file-name-templating>`.
 If :nml:mem:`use_file` is FALSE for a particular variable, the line may contain ''.